DxNext/2016-Oct-L2/Linux/Module1-SetUpLinuxVM/04-inside-vm.md

 [fhs]: img/fhs.jpg "This is what the filesystem in Linux looks like"

-[tunnel]: img/putty-tunnel.jpg "Make sure you mark it as Remote"
+[tunnel]: img/putty-tunnel.jpg "Make sure you mark it as remote"